rmemon/thriday-fe-code-challenge/README.md

 Using Google/StackOverflow/whatever for help is allowed, but ultimately you should write and be able to justify every piece of the code being submitted.
 Your solution should be shared on a public Github or Bitbucket repo showing all commit history.

+If you would like us to claify any requirements, please reach out.

 ## Requirements

 * Use React
 * Use TypeScript
+* Accuracy in implementing the design is important, the final result should match the provided Figma designs
 * Think about the use of state management and props, as well as component abstraction (i.e. breaking down the UI into a set of reusable components)
 * Don't worry about testing this in multiple browsers; just use whichever one you're most comfortable with, and let us know so we can test in the same one